 We design, run, and oversee the billion-dollar markets that attract a large and diverse mix of participants to buy and sell wholesale electricity at the most competitive prices.

-We do the studies, analyses, and planning to make sure New England's electricity needs will be met over the next 10 years.
+We do the studies, analyses, and planning to make sure New England’s electricity needs will be met by considering the evolution of the system over the next 10 years and beyond.

 Handle retail electricity—the power you buy from your local utility or electric company.